cd-op/repo/cpp-knobs/README.md

 knobs is configured via a config.hpp (like dwm).
 An example config.def.hpp is provided for suggestions and examples for how to make your own dashboards.
 Use the examples to build your own dashboard or launcher according to your needs.

+Once you have your config.h ready, just compile your dashboard with `make`.
+Optionally move the `knobs` binary to a directory in your path.

+`knobs` should be started when your window manager/desktop environment/Wayland compositor starts, and is not supposed to terminate until your session does.

+## Summoning/dismissing

+In the example config provided, summoning/dismissing is done by sending a signal to the running program.
+There are more robust (but also more complex) options to cause the program to bring up or hide the window, and the user is encouraged to seek such alternatives.
+In any case, the idea is of course that pressing a certain key combination will bring up the dashboard (which should already be running).

 ## Quick widget reference